-In this paper, we use both masses $M_{\tilde{G}}=2.37$ GeV relevant to the BESIII experiment and $M_{\tilde{G}}=2.6$ GeV predicted by the Lattice QCD simulation, to calculate the decay widths of the pseudoscalar glueball in the framework of the constructed effective model so to connect the pseudoscalar glueball, $gg$, to $\overline{q}q$ vector and axial-vector mesons in addition to scalar and pseudoscalar mesons.
+In this paper, we use both masses $M_{\tilde{G}}=2.37$ GeV relevant to the BESIII experiment candidate and $M_{\tilde{G}}=2.6$ GeV predicted by the lattice QCD simulation, to calculate the decay widths of the pseudoscalar glueball in the framework of the constructed effective model so to connect the pseudoscalar glueball, $gg$, to $\overline{q}q$ vector and axial-vector mesons in addition to scalar and pseudoscalar mesons.
 This work is a further step in our investigations of the pseudoscalar glueball and predicts new decay channels including vector and axial-vector mesons.
 We can thus compute the widths for the decays $\tilde{G}\rightarrow PS$, $\tilde{G}\rightarrow PV$, $\tilde{G}\rightarrow PPP$, $\tilde{G}\rightarrow PPA$, $\tilde{G}\rightarrow PPV$, and $\tilde{G}\rightarrow PSV$, where $P,\,S,\, V$, and $A$ stand for pseudoscalar, scalar, vector, and axial-vector quark-antiquark states, respectively.
 The pseudoscalar field $P$ corresponds to the well-known light mesons $\{\pi, K, \eta, \eta'\}$ and the scalar $S$ corresponds to the scalars above $1$ GeV: $\{a_0(1450),\,K^*_0(1430),\,f_0(1370),\,f_0(1500)\}$, while the vector state $V$ refers to $\{\rho(770),\, K^*(892),\, \omega,\,\phi\}$ and the axial-vector $A$ refers to $\{a_1(1260), f_0(1285),\, f_1(1420),\,K_1(1200)\}$.
 The results are presented as branching ratios in order to disregard the unknown coupling constant.
-We find that the direct decay channels $\tilde{G}\rightarrow \rho \pi$ and $\tilde{G}\rightarrow K^*(892)K$ are the largest and the golden decay modes indicates that a possible detection of the pseudoscalar glueball might happen in the near future.
-These two decay channels are relevant in the explanation of the $\rho\pi$ puzzle of the charmonium state $\psi(2S)$, see the later discussion \cite{Hou}.